jentery/mdia200v5/index.md

 *All materials (including the handouts) for this course are available via Brightspace.
 Please study them before the date they're assigned.* This way, we can make the most of our time together in class.

 All meetings are scheduled to occur in person (face-to-face).
-If you miss a class session or you simply want a review, then I recommend checking Brightspace to view the slide deck for that session and touching base with a peer to see if they're willing to share their notes.
+I will assume you are attending each class meeting.
+If you are unable to attend, then please email me in advance and coordinate with a peer to get notes and the like from the session(s) you'll miss.
+My slides for each session will be available in Brightspace.

+You are welcome to record audio of the following sessions for private access, study, and note-taking.

 ## Th Sept.
 4: Hello!